nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 ## General Info

-* Fatkid has his own [route](https://pastebin.com/tA9ctBgw) that is probably faster but uses Ken & Metis so it sucks
+* Fatkid has his own [route](https://pastebin.com/tA9ctBgw) that is (most likely) faster but uses Ken & Metis so it sucks
 * Voices on w/ Auto Advance is apparently faster (thanks fatkid)
 * I don't use Tactics Memory, but it's personal preference
 * The Answer has no compendium so most of your time save is going to come from adapting the fusion route on the fly based on what shuffle time personas you get